Byeon Woo-seok: 2024–present: Breakthrough and rising popularity

-On July 19, 2023, he was cast in his first leading role as Ryu Sun-jae with tvN's time slip romance television series Lovely Runner, opposite Kim Hye-Yoon.
-It premiered in April 2024.
-For his role, Byeon took singing lessons in order to hone his vocal skills.
-For his performance in the series, he was nominated at the Baeksang Arts Awards for Best Actor.
-Byeon won Asia Artist Awards for Best Actor of the Year (Daesang), Best Artist Award – Television / Film, Asia Celebrity Award – Television, Best Couple, and Popularity Award.
-He won Asia Contents Awards & Global OTT Awards for People's Choice Award.
-He also received Korea Drama Awards for Hotstar.
-He received a nomination in the APAN Star Awards for Top Excellence Award, Actor in a Miniseries.
-The OST "Sudden Shower" from the series entered Billboard Global 200, and won the Asia Artist Awards for Best OST, the Melon Music Awards for Best OST, and the MAMA Awards for Favourite Global Trending Music.
+On July 19, 2023, he was cast in his first leading role as Ryu Sun-jae in tvN's time slip romance television series Lovely Runner, opposite Kim Hye-yoon.
+The series premiered in April 2024.

+For his role, Byeon took singing lessons to prepare.
+His performance earned him a nomination for Best Actor at the Baeksang Arts Awards and multiple accolades, most notably the Daesang (Best Actor of the Year) at the Asia Artist Awards 2024.

+The OST "Sudden Shower" (performed by Byeon as Eclipse) entered the Billboard Global 200 and won Best OST at the Melon Music Awards.

 In September 2024, Byeon made a special appearance as a convenience store worker in No Gain No Love.
-On December 2, Kakao Entertainment announced Byeon will star in MBC television series The 21st Century Grand Prince's Wife, portraying the lead role of Lee Ahn.
-In July 2025, Netflix Korea announced that Byeon will portray Sung Jin-woo, lead role of live-action adaptation of webtoon Solo Leveling.
+On December 2, 2024, Kakao Entertainment announced Byeon will star in MBC's television series Perfect Crown opposite IU, portraying the lead role of Lee Ahn.
+In July 2025, Netflix announced that Byeon will portray Sung Jin-woo in the live-action adaptation of the webtoon Solo Leveling.

 Other ventures

 Endorsements

-In 2015, Byeon's modeling career saw him selected as a model for the Swedish fashion brand Elvin.
+In 2015, Byeon's modeling career saw him selected as a model for the Swedish fashion brand Elvine.

 Following his breakthrough roles, particularly in Lovely Runner in 2024, Byeon became a sought-after endorser.
-In 2024 alone, he was named brand ambassador for Discovery Expedition Korea and global brand ambassador of LG Household & Health Care's dermatological beauty brand, Physiogel.
+In 2024 alone, he was named brand ambassador for Discovery Expedition Korea and global brand ambassador of LG Household & Health Care's dermatological beauty brand Physiogel.
 In the same month, LG Electronics has selected him as the new model for LG Stand By Me.
 In July, he was selected to promote for Nonghyup Bank and an ambassador for the beauty brand Clinique as well as men's cosmetic brand, Dashu.
-In August, he was selected to endorsed for Paldo Bibim Men, Baskin-Robbins Korea, and selected as brand ambassador of LG Household & Health Care, Euthymol.
+In August, he was selected to endorsed for Paldo Bibim Men, Baskin-Robbins Korea, and selected as brand ambassador of LG Household & Health Care brand Euthymol.
 In September, he was selected as model for Job Korea and Albamon.
-Towards the end of the year, he was selected as model for iloom, Ediya Coffee, contact lens brand, Olens, and Kyochon.
+Towards the end of the year, he was selected as model for iloom, Ediya Coffee, contact lens brand Olens, and Kyochon.
 His significant luxury brand partnerships in 2024 included becoming brand ambassador for Giordano, Prada, and Cartier.

+In December 2025, Byeon appeared alongside Karina and Jang Won-young for Google Gemini's advertising campaign titled "The Christmas Song".

+In 2026, Byeon was appointed as the global ambassador of South Korean skincare brand Dr.G.
+In the same year, he was also appointed as the brand ambassador for champagne brand Le Reve Brillant in Japan.